 We just can’t recommend enough Bokeo Nature Reserve.
 It is such an overwhelming feeling when you step into this immense and majestic land.
 This is for sure one of the greatest national parks in Laos.

 Phou Khao Khuay National Protected Area (Vientiane)

-Along 40 kilometres, located in the northern of Vientiane is Phou Khao Khuay National Protected Area.
+Along 40 kilometers, located in the northern of Vientiane is Phou Khao Khuay National Protected Area.
 It was declared a protected area in 1993.
 It is bordered by the large Nam Ngum reservoir/artificial lake in the northeast.

 There is great biodiversity there.
 The forest comprises many types of species.
-Animals can be found everywhere in the parks, like elephants, bears, tigers white-cheeked gibbons, amphibians, reptiles, langurs and many birds.
+Animals can be found everywhere in the parks, like elephants, bears, tigers white-cheeked gibbons, amphibians, reptiles, langurs, and many birds.
 Inside the park you can also find, three little villages usually housing ethnic groups.

 In 2005 has set the Ban Na Elephant Watch Tower and Homestay.
 This was to give a unique opportunity for visitors to spot wild elephants at night.
 Nowadays, the Tourism Office of Laos is reporting no elephants in Phou Khao Khuay.

 Is possible to visit two waterfalls, Tad Leuk and Tad Xay in the eastern area of the park.
 Another amazing experience is to stay with a local family in a traditional open-plan Laos house.
-In Ban Hatkai village is possible, the homestay in part of a community-based project.
+In Ban Hatkai village is possible, the homestay is part of a community-based project.

 You can reach the park on a day tour from the capital Vientiane.
 There are several people that organized this individually, or if you prefer rent a motorbike and drive until there.
 The best option is going with the popular Green Discovery, they offer diverse packages.